astefanutti/decktape/README.md

 ### `generic`

 Emulates the end-user interaction by pressing the key with the specified `keycode` and iterates over the presentation as long as any change to the DOM is detected by observing mutation events to the body element and its subtree.
-The `keycode` value must be one of the [PhantomJS page event keys](https://github.com/ariya/phantomjs/blob/cab2635e66d74b7e665c44400b8b20a8f225153a/src/modules/webpage.js#L329) and defaults to `Right`.
+The `keycode` value must be one of the [PhantomJS page event keys](https://github.com/ariya/phantomjs/blob/cab2635e66d74b7e665c44400b8b20a8f225153a/src/modules/webpage.js#L329) and defaults to `Right`, e.g.:

 ```
-Options:
-   --keycode                 Key code pressed to navigate to next slide  [Right]
+phantomjs decktape.js generic --keycode=Space
 ```

 ## Options